Beyond Satisfying: Audubon couple working on a dream house

-An Audubon couple has taken on a project that most wouldn’t - or couldn’t - restoring a mansion, and Tina and Bryan Olson love the challenge.
+An Audubon couple has taken on a project that most wouldn’t — or couldn’t — restoring a mansion, but Tina and Bryan Olson love the challenge.

 The Stuart Mansion is four stories, if you count the basement, Tina said.
 It includes five bedrooms — three of them “ensuite,” with private bathrooms.
 It has a kitchen, dining room, front room, and something most people don’t have in their homes: a ballroom with a stage.